Skip to content

 Modern tile table in the living room

-Unassuming but not unnoticed: Modern tile furniture like a side table currently adds elegance and flair to living spaces
+Unobtrusive, yet noticeable: Modern tile furniture like a side table currently brings elegance and excitement to living spaces

-Few would have expected tiles to become an essential component of furniture again.
-Yet, the comeback seems successful: With tiled stools, nightstands, side tables, or coffee tables, the trend of tile furniture is making a significant impact in living spaces.
+Few would have expected tiles to become an essential part of a piece of furniture again.
+Yet the comeback seems successful: With tiled stools, nightstands, side tables, or coffee tables, the trend of tile furniture is making quite an impression in living spaces.
 But why?
-Unlike back then, today’s look is defined by small, monochrome ceramic tiles.
-The size of this rather small-scale tile surface strongly resembles mosaic areas, which are also often a popular design element.
-Another noticeable difference: The tile surface now covers the entire piece of furniture, not just the tabletop as it once did.
-Just like the rigid dimensions of the small tiles, the clear design of the new tile furniture—sometimes cube-shaped, sometimes rectangular—reflects a striking form language meeting consistent linearity, reminiscent of the popular Bauhaus style.
+Unlike in the past, today it’s small, monochrome ceramic tiles that define the look.
+The size of this rather small-scale tile surface strongly resembles mosaic surfaces, which are also often a popular design element.
+Another difference is immediately noticeable: The tile surface no longer adorns just the tabletop as it once did but instead covers the entire piece of tile furniture.
+Just like the rigid dimensions of the small tiles, the clear design of the new tile furniture, which can be cube- or cuboid-shaped, behaves similarly.
+It’s as if expressive form language meets consistent linearity, which somewhat recalls the popular Bauhaus style.

 Tiled Kitchen Island